kitcarson88/ionic-augmented-reality/README.md

 **To test the app consistently using this internal json file, _please modify the example POIs gps positions (latitude and longitude) with some points near to you._**

-The call is triggered by redux-offline package, and executed using HTTP ionic-native device modules when a real back-end service is called, or using Angular HttpModule on a mock call.
+The call is managed by an epic (redux-observable package), and executed using HTTP ionic-native device modules when a real back-end service is called, or using Angular HttpModule on a mock call.

-##### Offilne middleware
-To improve redux-offline connection waiting and to prevent an infinite connection waiting, an 'offlineTimeout' middleware is used.
-At the launch of a call action, a timeout is set.
-When the timeout occurs, if no data is retrieved, dismiss redux-offline action.

 ##### Data normalizer middleware
 Tipically when some data is retrieved by a back-end service, this data need some manipulation before being shown on a view/page interface.
 The code proposes a decoupling system by another 'dataNormalizer' middleware.
 When some data is retrieved, it is given as input to a converter function (src/util/converter.ts source file).
 The converter manipulates service data and returns optimized data to show.
 Back-end data is typed using special data called DTO (Data Transfer Object) contained in src/entities/dto folder; data types to show on page are stored in src/entities/form folder instead.

 ### Environments
-Ionic 4 applications natively support 2 build environments: development and production.
+Ionic 5 applications natively support 2 build environments: development and production.
 To build and app in production mode add the --prod flag in the build command line.
 In the src/environments folder there are two files environment.ts and environment.prod.ts used in order in dev and prod modes, and they contain same flags setted differently based on build mode.
 As previously described, a 'mock' flag is setted to use internal mocked Rest calls (setted to true in dev mode by default).
 To test the app with a back-end, please deploy somewhere a back-end service that return a similar poi-list.json data, and adjust environment baseUrl and apiVersion flags.